moimikey/issues-label-standard/README.md

 - minor
 - trivial

+## Status
+- in discussion
+- in progress
+- in review

 ## Resolution

 - open
 - abandoned
 - accepted
 - blocked
-- in progress
-- in review
-- pending

 ## Duration